“What if a baby is not eating or drinking and losing weight? How dangerous is it, and what should we do? Our baby is sick and very lethargic.”

-My 10 and a half-month-old baby boy was very wheezy over the weekend.
+My 10-and-a-half-month-old baby boy was very wheezy over the weekend.
 He was diagnosed with broncholiths around 4 months ago; we tried him with his inhaler tube thing!
-This didn’t help so we monitored him over the next few days.
+This didn’t help, so we monitored him over the next few days.

 I don’t want to sound like an over-concerned parent but should we be worried that he hasn’t really eaten or properly drank in 2 days?
 Should we take him back to our Doctors?

-Lethargic 10-Month-Old Not Eating And Drinking
+Lethargic 10-Month-Old Not Eating, Drinking, And Lost Weight

 Also, don’t be too worried about your son not eating and losing weight.
-In most cases, the weeks after such a period, babies tend to get an enormous appetite and compensate the weight loss.
+In most cases, the weeks after such a period, babies tend to get an enormous appetite and compensate for the weight loss.
 It is quite amazing!
 And when he starts eating again, you can also add extra fat to his food if necessary.

 And also try to offer him liquid very often.
-Even if he just takes a tea spoon every time, it is much better than nothing.
+Even if he just takes a teaspoon every time, it is much better than nothing.
 (You can read more about signs of dehydration in babies here.)

-I really hope your little son gets well soon and that he and you get all the help you should from the doctors.
+I really hope your little son gets well soon and that he and you get all the help you should expect from the doctors.

 More Babies That Won’t Eat

 |We have changed to a new commenting system.
-Add your comments below or return to Sick Baby Q&A.|
+Add your comments below.|